Category Archives: 1945 Films

 The premise is perfectly set up for a fascinating whodunit as the characters are knocked off one by one in sometimes bizarre fashion- the bee sting death is great.

 There is a wide range of characters- the rich movie star, the spinster, the doctor, the house servant, and his wife).
-For starters, I was very disappointed with the DVD quality (no Blu-Ray is available for this film).
+I was very disappointed with the DVD quality (no Blu-Ray is available for this film).

 The picture and sound are abhorrent.
-The quality is quite grainy and faded and making watching an unpleasant experience.
+The quality is quite grainy and faded making watching an unpleasant experience.
 However, a great film might withstand those issues.

 The film has some appeal that the novel had- an interesting whodunit.
 The character histories are similar to the ones in the book and, to be fair, the film is well-acted, and the wonderful Judith Anderson (Rebecca) is always a treat to watch.